ni/semi-test-library-dotnet/docs/UserGuide/ConfiguringInstrumentSessions.md

 ## Configuring Digital Settings

-To configure common PPMU related setting with NI Digital Pattern instruments use the `PPMUSettings` class.
+Use the `PPMUSettings` class to configure common PPMU-related settings with NI Digital Pattern instruments.

 Example Usage: